Free Books on Technology, Computers, Science ...

 The FreeBSD newcomer will find that the first section of this book guides the user through the FreeBSD installation process and gently introduces the concepts and conventions that underpin UNIX.
 Working through this section requires little more than the desire to explore, and the ability to take on board new concepts as they are introduced.
 Once you have traveled this far, the second, far larger, section of the Handbook is a comprehensive reference to all manner of topics of interest to FreeBSD system administrators.
 Some of these chapters may recommend that you do some prior reading, and this is noted in the synopsis at the beginning of each chapter.

-By Jim Beecher, Most photography books concentrate on the optical, mechanical, electronic, and chemical tools of photography.
+Most photography books concentrate on the optical, mechanical, electronic, and chemical tools of photography.
 This book is about the most important factor in your photography: you.

 Web courses and Web-based course supplements have popped up all over the world.
 No central force has yet emerged which dominates the field.
 Indeed, nearly every college, from the large to the small, has become a player.
 Tremendous, broad-based Web-delivery activity has characterized the last few years of the 20th century.
 Elementary students publish Web-sites.
 Teachers use Web-pages to communicate with parents.
 Web-commerce has flourished.
 The wave of Web-commerce has paled that of Web-teaching.
 The infrastructure that is emerging to support Web-commerce ultimately will permit piggybacking of Web-teaching.
 We can expect fast Web access to be available in students' homes.